TheOnlyZac/sly1/docs/STYLEGUIDE.md

 ## Documentation

 Comment your code with [Doxygen-style comments](http://micro-os-plus.github.io/develop/doxygen-style-guide/).
-They will be used to automatically generate [documentation](https://theonlyzac.github.io/sly1).
+They will be used to automatically generate a [documentation website](https://theonlyzac.github.io/sly1).
 You don't need to read the whole Doxygen style guide, just follow these rules.

 ### File Comments